chicago city guide

 Chicago city guide: Where to stay and what to do in the Windy City

-The hotel: The Emily Hotel
+The hotel: The Talbott

 The sights: The Willis Tower and 360 Chicago

-willis tower chicago
+the willis tower

 Chicago is home to some of the world’s tallest buildings, so a visit to the Willis Tower, and 360 Chicago, are top of the bucket list for sightseers.
 360 Chicago – formerly the John Hancock Centre – spans 94 floors, has a sky-high restaurant for swooning over Chicago’s epic vistas, as well as the Tilt.
 For $9 thrill seekers can stand on a moving glass platform that tilts to a 45° angle – hence the name – to view the East Coast city from 1,000 feet high.